Waypoint 1 [SpaceFab.US]

 SpaceFab.US is developing the Waypoint space telescope satellite, which can also be employed for earth observation

 SpaceFab.US is building the Waypoint space telescope with a 21 centimeter mirror, launching as a co-payload on a SpaceX launch vehicle in 2019.
 This commercial telescope will have an image intensified ultraviolet and visible camera, and a 48 megapixel camera for visible and near-infrared imaging for astronomical and Earth observation purposes, available for use by customers around the world.
 The telescope is a Corrected Dall-Kirkham telescope with 1750 mm focal length.
-It features a 21 cm primary mirroer and a deployable secondary mirror.
+It features a 21 cm silicon carbide primary mirror and a deployable secondary mirror.
 The instruments for astronomy are a 48 Megapixel imager for visible and near-infrared wavelengths and a 8 Megapixel imager for ultraviolet and visible.

 For earth imaging, the visible / near-IR camera has a ground resolution of 1 meter and the UV camera 1.5 meter.
 The Waypoint telescope will also provide 150 band hyper-spectral camera for Earth observation at 3 meter resolution for use in scientific and commercial applications.